-Shane Warne is currently engaged to Elizabeth Hurley.
-He has been in three celebrity relationships averaging approximately 1.8 years each.
+Shane Warne is currently single.
+He has been in three celebrity relationships averaging approximately 1.9 years each.
 He has been married once.

 Given Name: Shane Keith Warne